ArisBee/aristidebouix.cloud/content/en/linklist.md

 * [AWS Breaking Changes](https://github.com/SummitRoute/aws_breaking_changes): Someone kind enough to track all the breaking AWS service changes that have been carefully hidden in obscure forums by the AWS staff :japanese_ogre:
 * [Cloudformation Roadmap](https://github.com/aws-cloudformation/aws-cloudformation-coverage-roadmap/projects/1): Official AWS maintained list of upcoming Cloudformation features,definitely a crucial resource.
 * [AWS History](https://www.awsgeek.com/AWS-History/): A list to help you tracking announced AWS services and their release.
+* [Lambda Coldstart](https://coldstart.nordclouddemo.com/): A handy resource provided by Nordcloud to check lambda coldstart according: runtime, region, size, memory.
+And they run it twice a day!!
+* [Spotcost](https://spotcost.net/): Regularly updated table stats of all the spot instances avalaible on AWS, I let you dive in.

 ## Other Clouds (GCP, Azure ...)